matutosi/biodiv/man/howtouse.md

 ### 項目設定のコツ

 The horizontal order (left/right) of items in input tables depend on the vertical order (up/down) in setting tables.
-To change the order, enter a numbr in the "memo" field and click on the column name "memo".
+To change the order, enter a numbr in the "memo" field and click on the column "memo".
 This will allow you to reorder the columns according to the number.
 Clicking again switches the ascending/descending order.